SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sdio_secondary/readme.md

 This example demonstrates about the SOC clock setting, SDIO secondary initialization, and transmitting and receiving the data to and from the SDIO master.

-- To initialize the SDIO using \ref sl_si91x_sdio_secondary_init API.
+- To initialize the SDIO using [sl_si91x_sdio_secondary_init](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/sdio#sl-si91x-sdio-secondary-init) API.
-- To register SDIO and DMA callback using \ref sl_si91x_sdio_secondary_register_event_callback API.
+- To register SDIO and DMA callback using [sl_si91x_sdio_secondary_register_event_callback](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/sdio#sl-si91x-sdio-secondary-register-event-callback) API.
-- To transfer and receive data to and from the master using the \ref  sl_si91x_sdio_secondary_send and \ref sl_si91x_sdio_secondary_receive APIs.
+- To transfer and receive data to and from the master using the [sl_si91x_sdio_secondary_send](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/sdio#sl-si91x-sdio-secondary-send) and [sl_si91x_sdio_secondary_receive](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/sdio#sl-si91x-sdio-secondary-receive) APIs.
 Send and receive APIs will configure all DMA descriptors and trigger the DMA to send and receive the data.
 - Data will be received continuously after two seconds throughput will be calculated and printed over the console.

 ## Prerequisites/Setup Requirements